marcin-bo/Unit-Testing-In-Swift/Unit Testing Patterns in Swift.md

         try sut.add(MAXIMUM_RESULT)
     }

-    XCTAssertThrowsError(try act(), "An big number error should be thrown") { error in // ✅ XCTAssertEqual(error as?
+    XCTAssertThrowsError(try act(), "A big number error should be thrown") { error in // ✅ XCTAssertEqual(error as?
 StringCalculator.Error, .bigNumber)
     }
 }